Priam: Etymology

-Most scholars take the etymology of the name from the Luwian 𒉺𒊑𒀀𒈬𒀀 (Pa-ri-a-mu-a-, or “exceptionally courageous”),Haas, Die hethitische Literatur: Texte, Stilistik, Motive (2006), 5. attested as the name of a man from Zazlippa, in Kizzuwatna.
+Most scholars take the etymology of the name from the Luwian 𒉺𒊑𒀀𒈬𒀀 (Pa-ri-a-mu-a-, or “exceptionally courageous”), attested as the name of a man from Zazlippa, in Kizzuwatna.
 A similar form is attested transcribed in Greek as Paramoas near Kaisareia in Cappadocia.

 Some have identified Priam with the historical figure of Piyama-Radu, a warlord active in the vicinity of Wilusa.
 However, this identification is disputed, and is highly unlikely, given that he was known in Hittite records as being an ally of the Ahhiyawa against Wilusa.

 A popular folk etymology derives the name from the Greek verb priamai, meaning 'to buy'.
-This in turn gives rise to a story of Priam's sister Hesione ransoming his freedom, with a golden veil that Aphrodite herself once owned, from Heracles, thereby 'buying' him.
+This in turn gives rise to a story of Priam's sister Hesione ransoming his freedom with a veil, from Heracles, thereby 'buying' him.
 This story is attested in the Bibliotheca and in other influential mythographical works dated to the first and second centuries AD.
 These sources are, however, dated much later than the first attestations of the name Priamos or Pariya-muwas, and thus are more problematic.